golddydev/hal-mint/smart-contract/smart-contract-spec.md

   - must attach `Settings` NFT in reference inputs.

+  - must be signed by `orders_minter` from `Settings`

+    - This will guarantee that white-listed users can mint early and others have to wait till minting opens to every body.

   - `own_minting_policy` (policy id of itself) must be same as `orders_mint_policy_id` from `Settings`

   - assume that transaction outputs have order outputs (`Order UTxOs`) in same order as `destination_addresses`. (`List<Address>` in redeemer)